 The Lola maintains a completely differential signal path from input to output.
-The benefit to this topology is lower noise and a high CMRR.
+The benefit of this topology is lower noise and a high CMRR.
 It also takes advantage of the excellent balance of the EA-10468 input transformer.
-In addition, because there are two op-amps in parallel, available output drive current is increased.
+In addition, because there are two op-amps in parallel, the available output drive current is increased.
 This lowers output impedance; improving output transformer performance and increasing the maximum undistorted gain.
 In this regard, it’s similar to running a single op-amp design on 24V rails.

 The gain stage provides 65dB of clean gain in 4.5dB steps utilizing a Grayhill rotary switch.
 With 48dB of adjustable gain, there is no need for an input pad.

-The 600Ω Bourns t-pad attenuator sits on the secondary of the output transformer and attenuates the output level while maintaining a nominal 600Ω load.
-This allows the user to fine tune the output once the preferred gain setting is selected.
+The 600Ω Bourns T-pad attenuator sits on the secondary of the output transformer and attenuates the output level while maintaining a nominal 600Ω load.
+This allows the user to fine-tune the output once the preferred gain setting is selected.
 It also allows the user to “push” the gain while maintaining an appropriate output level to add analog distortion to the source material.

 There are three illuminated pushbutton switches to select phantom power, phase, and line mode.